LAIIER uses printed electronics to create printed sensors, which are much more scalable than sensors created with conventional electronics.

 When thinking about commercial buildings, the terms ‘larger-scale’, ‘more expensive’ and ‘more stakeholders’ may come to mind.
-These qualities are exactly why the impact of water leaks can be so devastating and is reflected in the average loss for commercial buildings at $1.4 million, compared to domestic homes at just under $4,000 [ref].
+The impact of water leaks can be devastating.
+On average, commercial buildings suffer a loss of US$1.4M, while domestic homes suffer a loss of US$4K.
+These qualities explain why the impact is so severe.

-Roofing, as an integral part of commercial buildings, can be the most problematic, in the US alone, more than $12 billion is spent annually on repairing and recovering roofs [ref].
-Particularly on high-rise buildings, roofs are exposed to more extreme temperatures, wind speeds and precipitation that can damage roofing layers and vulnerable areas such as around flashing and skylights over time.
+Roofing, as an integral part of commercial buildings, can be the most problematic, in the US alone, more than US$12B is spent annually on repairing and recovering roofs.
+Particularly on high-rise buildings, roofs are exposed to more extreme temperatures, wind speeds, and precipitation that can damage roofing layers and vulnerable areas such as around flashing and skylights over time.

-Externally, commercial buildings are more likely to have more windows, balconies and gutters, opening up the possibilities for more water intrusion within the building if parts are not sealed effectively [ref].
+Externally, commercial buildings often have more windows, balconies, and gutters.
+This opens up the potential for water intrusion if these parts are not properly sealed.
 Similar to roofing, this can warp inner drywall but consistent leaks can corrode rebar, sabotaging concrete structures.

-What is becoming more apparent due to COVID19 is that buildings have had lower occupancy rates meaning that plumbing systems have been drained and left full of oxygen.
-This creates an optimum environment for corrosion [ref], so when recommissioned, this can lead to unexpected issues in pipework.
-This phenomenon would likely occur in HVAC (heating ventilation and air conditioning) networks which are already high maintenance from the varying temperatures, moisture levels and contaminants [ref].
+What is becoming more apparent due to COVID-19 is that buildings have had lower occupancy rates meaning that plumbing systems have been drained and left full of oxygen.
+This creates an optimum environment for corrosion, so when recommissioned, this can lead to unexpected issues in the pipework.
+This phenomenon is likely to happen in HVAC networks.
+These networks require a lot of maintenance due to different temperatures, moisture levels, and contaminants.

 Supply and sewer lines are another weak point susceptible to pipe bursts from cold weather, corrosion and adverse pressure.
 Pipe leaks may also be harder to detect as they can be underground.